 WALK TO Dolores Park, Valencia Street shops and restaurants, or nearby gyms.
 BART is 15 min by foot and two bus lines to downtown are within a half block.
 Easy access to 101 and 280.
 General Hospital and the UCSF campus system shuttle stops are a five minute walk to the east.
 One block from SamTrans buses to San Mateo Peninsula and Silicon Valley.

-When you reserve with me, you'll enjoy the peace of mind that comes with my four-year record of hosting at the highest guest satisfaction level.
+When you reserve with me, you'll enjoy the peace of mind that comes with my five-year record of hosting at the highest guest satisfaction level.
 Also click on my Profile to view my exclusive Guests' Bill of Rights and Expectations policy meant to ensure that your stay is a positive experience.

 I'M HAPPY TO HELP to orient you and give you tips for making the most of your stay.
 If you enjoy running or climbing hidden urban staircases, the apartment is 15 min by foot to the north of the best scenic hilltop park in the city.
 It's entirely possible and a fairly flat route to ride a bike from the apartment to the Golden Gate Bridge.